GIVEAWAY! - You have the chance to win up to £10,000,000 on Altis Life or $750,000 on FiveM! Click here to enter.

 New Life Rule

-5.1 NLR (New Life Rule) - This rule states that once you die, you may not return to that area.
+- 5.1 NLR (New Life Rule) - This rule states that once you die in an active Roleplay situation.
+You may not return to that area and continue in the same Roleplay situation.

 - You may not come back for any vehicles or gear.